memasanz/ADXHack/README.md

 |---------------------------------------|

 Grab your cluster id and paste it in
+Be sure to put in the database and give it a name

 | ![](media/Dashboard06.PNG) |
 |---------------------------------------|

-Be sure to put in the database and give it a name
+Now we can put in some KQL
 | ![](media/Dashboard07.PNG) |
 |---------------------------------------|

+We can hit `Apply changes`
 | ![](media/Dashboard08.PNG) |
 |---------------------------------------|

+Also be sure to set `Dashboard permissions`

 | ![](media/Dashboard09.PNG) |
 |---------------------------------------|